Horbenkodev/hugo-blog/content/posts/elearning-trends-2019/index.md

 That way, it is possible to fine-tune the learning program so as to fit the specific needs of a trainee.

-<a name="online-tutoring"></a>

-### 2. Online tutoring
+## 2. Online tutoring

 Hiring an expert to teach your employees can be extremely challenging organization-wise.
 This is particularly the case with complex industries where you can't find too many specialists and industry thought leaders.
 This is why online tutoring is getting more important as part of the eLearning business.
-Using this mechanism, you can arrange every detail effortlessly - from schedules through timing to implementation, online tutoring is making the whole process simpler.<a name="microlearning"></a>
+Using this mechanism, you can arrange every detail effortlessly - from schedules through timing to implementation, online tutoring is making the whole process simpler.

-### 3. Micro-learning
+## 3. Micro-learning

 If you want to help workers acquire a highly specific skill, then micro-learning might be the right tactic for your business.
 It's one of the trends in education technology that focuses on small segments of training in order to narrow down the options and encourage a trainee to reach a very practical and actionable goal.